kevinhkhuynh/whole_language_simulation/README.md

 # whole_language_simulation

+Zuraw, K. & Huynh, K. (2018).
+Solving the Problem of Whole-Language Simulation: A Case Study from Tongan Loan Adaptation.
+University of California, Los Angeles.

 This repository uses Factorie to implement a Maximum Entropy Markov Model primarily for use in the domain of phonology and linguistics.
 Given a tableau consisting of many hidden states and a handful of observations, the MEMM calculates the weights of the constraints.

 Instructions to Run the Code